 Who are the children?

-There is a current need to find adoptive parents within the M25 area.
+There is a current need to find adoptive parents within Peterborough and the surrounding area.

 - Children aged between 6-10 years old

 - Children with complex needs